 To record and edit your podcasts, Vaynerchuk suggests going with Audacity software, or GarageBand if your computer is an Apple.
 After that, you’re ready to publish it, which you can do on the Anchor app if you created it there, or via other services like Libsyn, Shoutengine, Pippa.io, or Simplecast.

 In 2011, Russell Ruffino started Clients on Demand to help coaches, consultants, and professional service providers build and grow their companies.
 Within five short years, the company’s revenues totaled $4.5 million.
 But in 2018, Ruffino expects this number to almost quadruple, increasing to $20 million in total sales.

 Though there are likely many reasons behind its success, one action that has helped turn Clients on Demand into the money-making company it is today is, in addition to offering one-on-one help, it also provides business-boosting advice and encouragement via its own specially-designed podcasts.

 “We were already doing Facebook Live broadcasts on our business page, which we found to be very effective,” says Ruffino.
 “So we decided to strip the audio from those and syndicate them into a podcast”.
 How has this helped?

 “We’re having about 40-50 potential clients a week reach out to work with us, who discovered us on the Facebook Lives or podcast,” says Ruffino.
 “That equates to about an extra $300,000 – $400,000 in monthly revenue for the company”.

-Podcasting is a great way to boost your company’s revenues, and it’s relatively easy to get started.
+Podcasting is a great way to boost your company’s revenues, and it’s relatively easy to get started with an enterprise podcast platform.
 Now all you have to do is look at the podcast options you have, and begin talking.